 News from the NJS-VZ Client Services Call Center

-New Jersey SHARES Client Services Call Center has been assisting Verizon NJ Customers since October of 2005 and Ashley A. has been with NJ SHARES in the Verizon Lifeline Call Center since her senior year at Steinert High School.
+New Jersey SHARES Client Services Call Center has been assisting Verizon NJ Customers since October of 2005 and Ana S. has been with NJ SHARES in the Verizon Lifeline Call Center since 2009.

 My name is Ana S. I have been working for NJS-VZ Life Line Call Center since April 2009.
 I am a Part Time Bilingual Client Services Representative taking a high volume of Spanish Calls on a daily basis.